-These charts include only general local option taxes collected by the Department of Revenue on behalf of the counties, municipalities, school districts, and the Catawba Indian tribal government.
-They do not include the local taxes on sales of accommodations or on sales of prepared meals that are collected directly by the counties or municipalities.
+These charts only address the general local option taxes collected by the Department of Revenue on behalf of the counties, municipalities, school districts, and the Catawba Indian tribal government.
+They do not address the local taxes on sales of accommodations or on sales of prepared meals that are collected directly by the counties or municipalities.